prohippo/ActiveWatch/README.md

 features instead of whole words.
 It represents text items as M-dimensional numerical vectors, where M will be on the order of 10⁴.

+For an AW User Guide, see the file AWug.pdf in this repository.
+For a general description of finite and other kinds of indexing see the repository file HowtoIndex.pdf.

 Finite indexing lets us reliably estimate the probability that a given lexical feature occurs in a text item of given length.
 A multinomial model can then be applied to compute a statistically scaled inner-product